Winnie Jamieson, First Grade Teacher

 Bio coming soon!

-BA, Spanish Lit. and English Lit., Minor in Art History, Earlham College; MA.
-Ed, Antioch University; Waldorf Teacher Certification; Certificate in Curative Education (Camphill Special Schools)
+BA, Spanish Literature and English Literature, Minor in Art History, Earlham College; MA Ed., Antioch University; Waldorf Teacher Certification; Certificate in Curative Education (Camphill Special Schools)

 BA, Theatre Arts, San Francisco State University, CA; Waldorf Teacher Training, Sunbridge Institute

 After 15 years of a theatrical career in NYC, Heather is joyfully entering her third year teaching in a Waldorf School.
 Heather spent a year at the Rudolf Steiner School in NYC with the Seventh, Fourth, and Third Grades and teaching in the aftercare program.
 Last year, she assisted in the First Grade at Green Meadow and taught Second, Fifth, and Sixth Grade Music.
 Heather deeply values connecting with the students, discovering their individual gifts, and bringing them together through this rich curriculum.
 She lives with her husband and daughter in Nyack.

 Bonnie Johnson, First Grade Assistant